farsonic/psm_agent/README.md

 uname -r
 ```

-If the version is below `5.15.x`, run:
+If the version is below `5.15.x`, run the following to upgrade the kernel to the latest generic kernel.
+I suggest running latest kernel if you are
+testing eBPF as there is ongoing updates to this capability.

 ```bash
 # For Ubuntu 20.04 LTS